 In the days without technology, parents’ networking capabilities were limited to getting input from the teachers, immediate neighbors and friends – children’s performing pressure were just limited to these sources.
 These days, technology has contributed tremendously to student’s pressure.
 Not only can parents check in with their networking groups (from primary to tertiary schools) at various online parenting platforms, they can also discuss and manage all things relating to their children’s school lives such as getting academic material, support and tuition referrals.
 In addition, past test and exam papers are prevalent online, and most teachers and parents believe the more their children work on these papers, the better their results would be.

 Education climate (performance-driven) determines if the child over studies.
 In general, too much studying can be bad for health.
-A published article by The Guardian in 2008 linked anxiety, panic attacks, depression and other health concerns with over studying.
+A published article by The Guardian linked anxiety, panic attacks, depression and other health concerns with over studying.
 Consistent worries about assignments, tests, exams, and projects can set back mental health.

 These days, counselling services in most US universities are set up to help students to cope with stress associated with studies.
 These services are tasked to educate on the critical issues relating to studies.
 Test, and exam cycles continuously built up excessive (and sometimes unnecessary) stress that could result in fatigue, and eventually affect grades.
 Similarly, in Singapore, every school has one or more counsellor to help navigate children who demonstrate stress-related, emotional and behavioral problems.
 Aside from family, and relationship challenges, some students are also weighed down by competitive and self-imposed pressures which can affect their basic functioning capabilities.
 At the extreme, such tremendous pressure can also drive some students to become suicidal.